Portuguese South Africans: Politics and economics

 The Portuguese South African community is highly active within the South African community, both politically and economically.
 Notable members include Maria Ramos who was the former director general of South Africa's National Treasury and later Group CEO of ABSA, one of South Africa's largest financial services companies.
 Other Portuguese involvement within the business community includes companies like Mercantile Bank.
 The community is also actively involved in investment activities with other Southern African countries like Angola and Mozambique.

 Nando's is a South African multinational fast casual restaurant chain that specialises in Portuguese flame-grilled, peri-peri style chicken.
 The restaurant was founded in 1987 in Rosettenville, Johannesburg by Portuguese-born Fernando Duarte and South African-born Robert Brozin.
 Upon visiting a Portuguese Mozambican takeaway named Chickenland and trying the chicken with peri peri, they bought the restaurant for about 80,000 rand (equivalent to about £25,000 at the time), renaming the restaurant Nando's after Fernando's firstborn son.

 Socially, the Portuguese community have held an annual festival called Lusito Land (the second largest festival in South Africa).

 Religion

 Most Portuguese, like other South Africans, are Christians.
 Most of them are Roman Catholics, although there is a Protestant minority.

 Sports

-Football
+Soccer

 The most popular sport with Portuguese South Africans is football.
 There are many football clubs in South Africa that are of Portuguese origin.
 One example was the professional football club Vasco Da Gama which dissolved in 2016.
 Football is a favourite pastime for Portuguese youth in South Africa, and many of them tend to join amateur and professional football clubs in the country.